japleitez/peecko-api-doc/README.md

 Backend application to serve Peecko Android and iOS apps

 ## Software requirements
-- Java JDK 17 (for run the backend)
+- Java JDK 17
+- Postman

 ## Run the API from the command line
 - set JAVA_HOME environment variable to the Java JDK 17 installation path then run the command: